ManageIQ/manageiq-documentation/general_configuration/_topics/configuration.md

     consoles logged on user.

   - Use **Zone** to isolate traffic and provide load balancing capabilities.
-Specify the zone that you want this {{ site.data.product.title }}
+Specify the zone that you want this {{ site.data.product.title_short }}
     appliance to be a member of.
 At startup, the zone is set to default.

   - Use **Appliance Time Zone** to set the time zone for this server.